kristofferahl/Koshu/readme.md

 ## Installing Koshu

-Open up powershell and enter the following command:
+Open up a command line and enter the following command:

-	nuget install koshu -outputdirectory <packagesDirectoryPath>
+	powershell -NoProfile -ExecutionPolicy unrestricted -Command "iex ((new-object net.webclient).DownloadString('https://raw.github.com/kristofferahl/Koshu/develop/install.ps1'))"

+This will create a file called koshu.ps1 in the current directory.
+This file enables you to invoke tasks as well as do scaffolding of task files and plugins.

 ## Initializing Koshu

-In powershell, enter the path to the init.ps1 file located in the Koshu nuget package.
+In powershell, enter the path to the koshu.ps1 file and invoke it with the switch -load.

-	<koshuPackageDirectoryPath>\tools\init.ps1
+	<directoryPath>\koshu.ps1 -load

 ## Scaffolding a buildscript